 Better than a Bare Bulb: In-story.
 The Mr. Charles gambit: when Fischer starts to near an awareness of the artificial nature of the world, Cobb assumes the role of Dream Security expert Mr. Charles to call attention to the fact he's being dream hacked in an effort to gain his trust and continue the hacking.
 It works.

-Beyond the Impossible: It's Clearly stated that two levels deep is the maximum stable level.
+It's clearly stated that two levels deep is the maximum stable level.
 This means anything deeper would send you into Limbo.
 Subverted the first time: The group uses Applied Phlebotinum to tweak the rules and reach a third.
 For the fourth, they just go for it.
 Overall justified because Cobb disagreed with other dream experts and was a pioneer in the technology.

 Bilingual Bonus: The French song used as a signal to wake up is about letting go of the past.
 Due to the language's love of double negatives, it could be literally translated to "I regret nothing of nothing:" how can one regret something that only took place in a dream?
 Also, although that part may not be audible in the film, the song famously goes on to say "(I don't regret) any of the evil/hurt inflicted to me" with the word for "evil/hurt" being... mal.
 It Gets Better: Marion Cotillard, playing Mal in Inception, impersonated Edith Piaf (singer of the aforementioned French song) in La Vie en rose, the movie that gave her an Oscar (and thus made her known to American audiences).